elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/recursion-and-stack.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> An iterative approach is often preferred for traversing linked lists, as it avoids call stack overflow risk and provides better performance with lower memory usage.
+However, recursion can be more elegant and easier to understand.
+</div><br />
   <div><strong>Interview Response:</strong> It varies; there are advantages to both ways that we must consider.
 We commonly use recursion because it is easier to build and more 'elegant' than iterative methods.
 Remember that anything done in recursion has an alternative iterative approach, but we should use caution with our approach because there is usually a performance penalty with recursion.
 However, depending on the situation at hand, that performance disadvantage may be negligible — in which case, recursion makes sense.
 With recursion, you also have the extra benefit of making your code more understandable to other programmers, which is always a plus.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Iterative vs. Recursive<br /><br />